fieldtrip/website/development/realtime/buffer_c.md

 A real example for starting the tcpserver can be found in the code in buffer/test/demo_buffer.c (only the buffer) or in buffer/test/demo_combined.c (which starts the tcpserver and subsequently writes simulated data to it).

 After starting the tcpserver, your application can start writing to the buffer.
-The writing to the buffer should be done like in this pseudo cod
+The writing to the buffer should be done like in this pseudo code:

     ... construct a PUT_HDR request ...
     connection = open_connection(hostname, port);